Q. Why was APRA established?

-A. Our primary goals are to: educate consumers about their risk of harm and how to protect themselves and their families against the hidden dangers in our health care system; motivate hospitals and other medical facilities to improve patient safety; and, agitate for reasonable and effective patient rights so that people are safer, both physically and financially, whenever they seek medical treatment.
+A. Our primary goals are to: educate and inform consumers about how to protect themselves and their families from the hidden dangers in our healthcare system; motivate hospitals and other medical facilities to improve patient safety; and, agitate for reasonable and effective patient rights so that people are safer, both physically and financially, whenever they seek medical treatment.

-Q. How do you expect to achieve those goals?
+Q. How does APRA expect to achieve those goals?

-A. We have programs and a plan of action which are consistent with our goals.
-With support in the form of contributions from individuals, foundations and organizations we anticipate success in reducing unnecessary deaths and financial harm to patients.
+A. Our programs and plan of action are consistent with our goals.
+With support from individuals, foundations, and corporate sponsors we anticipate success in reducing unnecessary deaths and financial harm to patients.

 Q. What motivated APRA’s founder to establish APRA?